You have just had your website launch, so congratulate yourself on job well done because it was a lot of hard work!

 Check that your links are working

 Why?
 A broken link gives a bad impression, and make you lose potential clients.
+Google is also not fan of broken links, so if your page has many of them, it may affect your ranking.

 Easy as that 🙂 It can take less than 5 minutes, and save you from losing your website.

-You think only bigger sites with lots of traffic get hacked?
+Do you think only bigger sites with lots of traffic get hacked?
 Not true.
 Maintaining your website is not a lot of work, but it requires you to be consistent.
 Set a reminder in your calendar, or if you know you will be hopeless at it, hire someone to do it for you.